-What about a group of up to 10 employees going through the Signature Hero's Journey Programme as part of your wellbeing offering?
+What about a group of up to 15 employees going through the Signature Hero's Journey Programme as part of Personal Development and Wellbeing?

 Whether at lunch and learns, department meetings, team days or executive training, group sessions are a great way to engage, inspire and improve the wellbeing and understanding of a wide range of employees.

-Employees will receive proven strategies to recognise, manage and overcome workplace stress, anxiety and mood concerns.
+Employees will receive proven strategies to recognise, manage and overcome workplace stress and worry.

-Standalone or as part of wider sessions, employees can better understand the natural process of stress, anxiety and mood.
+Standalone or as part of wider sessions, employees can better understand the natural process of stress and anxiety.

 With mental health and wellbeing high on the agenda today, what better way to inspire action than through a powerful and emotional Story that shows the journey from low level stress, overwhelm, breakdown, recovery and enlightenment.